Guidelines for General Education Courses

 3.1 To have its language course sequence approved as meeting the General Education requirement, each language department must develop a statement of competencies expected of a student satisfactorily completing the third-semester level course.
 These competencies should be stated as a range of skills in reading, writing, speaking, and listening that demonstrate general language proficiency and contribute to cultural understanding.
 These competencies will vary from one language department to another.

-Each student must satisfactorily complete at least nine credit hours of approved coursework in the Natural Sciences and Technology.
+Each student must satisfactorily complete at least six credit hours of approved coursework in the Natural Sciences and Technology.
 At least one course must involve substantial experience in laboratory methods.
 Guidelines for Physical Sciences, Life Sciences, and Technology follow.

 4.1 To be approved for General Education credit, a course in the Physical Sciences (a) must be introductory in nature and present (or have as a prerequisite a college course that presents) the fundamentals of the physical science; and (b) should emphasize scientific methodology by involving the student in making observations, evaluating data, and solving problems.
 The course may be one required for majors in the physical sciences and technology or a course designed for non-specialists; courses designed for non-specialists should include coverage of the relationship of the physical science to human and environmental problems.